stichtingsem/ecosystem/documentation/API-authentication-token.md

 * iss = issuer, identifier of the idp, mostly base url
 * schoolidenfier = digideliveryid requested (and validated by the idp for existence)

-More properties can be added as needed by the idp for correct handling of client's authrosation. (recommended to add `exp` for expiry, `iat` of moment of issue).
+More properties can be added as needed by the idp for correct handling of client's authorisation. (recommended to add `exp` for expiry, `iat` of moment of issue).

 Adding all these properties allow us to validate a token with the public key of the idp, potentially without doing a database roundtrip.
 In the API resources the schoolidentifier can be consumed from the token and used to calculate the permissions available for this school in the API.

-An example of a token request could be: (to be discussed in #43) POST /token HTTP/1.1
+An example of a token request could be:
+POST /token HTTP/1.1
 Host: server.example.com
 Content-Type: application/x-www-form-urlencoded